-Finishes and graphics do vary between wheels but it’s hard to see a direct correlation to price tier.
-However, riders motivated by the look of their wheels may achieve higher performance levels than those who aren’t. 🙂
+Finishes and graphics vary between wheels, but it’s hard to see a direct correlation to price tier.
+However, riders motivated to ride faster by the look of their wheels may achieve higher performance levels than those who aren’t. 🙂

 PRICES AND COSTS

-My interviews with companies making wheels at each of the price levels for this post affirmed some common truths about prices and revealed some realities about costs.
+My interviews for this post with companies making wheels at each price level affirmed some common truths about prices and revealed realities about costs.

-The big picture: As with most products in the cycling industry and commercial markets in general, carbon road bike wheel prices are set by what customers are willing to pay and not by the cost of the products themselves.
+The big picture: As with most products in the cycling industry and commercial markets, carbon road bike wheel prices are set by what customers are willing to pay, not by a product’s cost.

 Wheel suppliers start with a price target and work backward through their cost structure to engineer, source, make, sell, and service the product to give them the returns they and their partners need to make.

-- Premium and Performance tier wheels require considerably more labor to layup their rims that use far more carbon plies and require more manufacturing precision than those of Value carbon wheels.
+- Premium and Performance tier wheels require considerably more labor to lay up their rims and use far more carbon plies that require more manufacturing precision than those of Value carbon wheels.

 - Yet, the carbon material costs that go into those higher-priced wheels are still higher than the added labor cost to make them.

 Hubs, spokes, finishes, labels, warranty, tool amortization, and other direct costs are far less than rim materials and labor.
-The gap between the rim and other component costs is even more with higher price tier wheels.
+The gap between the rim and other component costs is even greater with higher-price tier wheels.